Why I Shower Every Other Day in Autistic Burnout

 Ever since I've been in burnout for the past 5+ years, I find showers immediately disorienting and uncomfortable from a sensory standpoint.
 When I turn the knob expecting warm water, it's more often than not the opposite—a complete burst of cold water which immediately overwhelms me.

-Me being so sensitive to temperature changes in burnout makes every shower a negotiation.
+Me being so sensitive to temperature changes in burnout makes every other shower (Rather than daily showers) non-negoitable for me.

 Short Showers vs. Long Showers